formkiq/formkiq-client-sdk-python/docs/SystemManagementApi.md

 # **delete_open_search_snapshot_repository**
 > DeleteResponse delete_open_search_snapshot_repository(site_id)

-Deletes site(s) OpenSearch Snapshot Repository
+Delete site OpenSearch snapshot repository

-Deletes the OpenSearch Snapshot Repository
+Deletes the S3 snapshot repository configured for the specified site's OpenSearch index.

+This removes the OpenSearch repository registration, not the site's index.
+This operation is not supported for OpenSearch Serverless.

 ### Example